Anonymous

 Dear Archi1993,

 The second part of the last sentence of your post is a little shocking.
-You have written "Now could you please suggest do we need to calculate gratuity from 1999 to 2021 or we can leave that previous company gratuity".
-If you wish to wash your hands off from the payment of gratuity from 1999 to 2013 to an employee who has served 22 years in the group then it is outrageous.
+You have written, "Now could you please suggest, do we need to calculate gratuity from 1999 to 2021, or can we leave that previous company gratuity."
+If you wish to wash your hands of the payment of gratuity from 1999 to 2013 to an employee who has served 22 years in the group, then it is outrageous.

 Thanks,